gmc-code/PC-microbit-micropython/docs/microbit_definitions/Functions_microbit.rst

 ---------------

 | The code below converts a code string into a message string.
-| This can be refactored to use a defintion block with parameters that might make it more useful.
+| This can be refactored to use a definition block with parameters that might make it more useful.

 .. code-block:: python